Vegetable Steak Soup

 5 from 1 review

-Vegetable beef soup loaded with tender potatoes, carrots, fresh green beans and chunks of tender sirloin.
-This hearty beef soup doesn’t need to simmer for hours since it’s made with tender sirloin instead of a tougher cut that needs a longer cook time.
+This vegetable steak soup is loaded with tender potatoes, carrots, fresh green beans, and chunks of tender sirloin.
+This hearty beef soup doesn’t need to simmer for hours since it’s made with tender sirloin instead of a tougher cut that needs a longer cooking time.

 • Prep Time: 20 minutes